trpc-group/trpc-go/docs/quick_start.md

 ## Server Development

 Warning: This document aims to help users quickly understand the process of server-side development.
 The development steps mentioned here are meant to be executed locally.
-In actual business development, efficiency is typically improved by using better platform management tools, such as [publishing services with 123](todo) and managing PB interfaces with Rick(For more details, please refer to [tRPC-Go API management](todo) and [the introduction of Rick platform](todo)).
+In actual business development, efficiency is typically improved by using better platform management tools.

 ### Create a service repository